A contribution from science to the understanding of (un)sustainability pathways through complex system science

 Built on three pillars (research, training and valorisation), Apolimer gathers members from several French research organisms as well as some foreign partners.
 Noticing that the social sciences of the politics are few represented in the study of « the seas and oceans governance », this Observatory aims to structure the researches and the actions to improve the sustainable management of the maritime areas, the marine environment and the biological and mineral resources.
-It echoes with the sustainable development objective n°14 (aquatic lives – UNO), which we analyse the foundations and the variations from international to local scales.
+It echoes with the sustainable development goal n°14 (aquatic lives – UN), which we analyse the foundations and the variations from international to local scales.

 The group explores the contemporary fabrication of the different forms of governance of the seas with an attention to the marine resources management (halieutic, mineral, …) between exploitation and conservation.
 Mobilizing the social sciences (anthropology, political sciences, sciences studies), we are interested by the actors, groups and networks who « make » the governance of seas and oceans in the contemporary period.

 The dispositions, resources and constraints, values, arguments and strategies are grasped with a social-anthropological approach and a consideration of ecological variables in the decision making and the collective action through permanently relationships between natural sciences researchers and environmental engineers.